• Skip to primary navigation

 Side view of 2 plates of Din Tai Fung copycat cucumber Salad.

-If the copycat Din Tai Fung salad is too much work for you, here is a 5 minute, 3 ingredient cucumber salad recipe!
+If the copycat Din Tai Fung salad is too much work for you, I also have a 5 minute, 3 ingredient cucumber salad recipe to use up leftover chili oil!

 Din Tai Fung inspired cucumber salad